ziglang/zig/README.md

  * Generics so that one can write efficient data structures that work for any data type.
  * Ability to run arbitrary code at compile time and generate code.
+ * No null pointer.
+Convenient syntax for dealing with a maybe type so that null pointer is not missed.
  * A type which represents an error and has some convenience syntax with regards to resources.
  * Defer statement.
- * Memory zeroed by default, unless you explicitly ask for uninitialized memory.
  * Eliminate the need for configure, make, cmake, etc.
  * Eliminate the need for header files (when using zig internally).
  * Tagged union enum type.
  * Resilient to parsing errors to make IDE integration work well.
- * Source code is UTF-8.
  * Ability to mark functions as test and automatically run them in test mode.
    This mode should automatically provide test coverage.
  * Friendly toward package maintainers.